Ever since I can remember I preferred the smell of paint, varnish even turpentine, over freshly baked bread or cookies!

 The 'new mum' role highlighted all my weaknesses and strengths, and with those strengths I opened the floodgates to my suppressed creative being.
 The urgency for colour and paint resurfaced.

-At the same time I was writing a monthly editorial piece in an Expat magazine, promoting my host city Warsaw,
+At the same time I was writing a monthly editorial piece in an English language expat magazine, promoting my host city Warsaw.

 My art today reflects that transformation and carries traces of both worlds: the bold spontaneity of the graffiti artist on the street and the quiet, sensual, depth of personal reflection.